BlasBenito/spatialRF/README.md

 *spatial predictors* that allow the model to take into account the spatial structure of the training data.
 The end goal is minimizing the spatial autocorrelation of the model residuals as much as possible.
-Spatial autocorrelation in the residuals indicate that there is a source of spatial autocorrelation in the model variance that cannot be explained by the model predictors, and it is a clear sign that there are important variables missing from the model.
-In an ideal model, the residuals are not autocorrelated, and should be centered around zero, but this is rarely the case when working with spatial data.

 This package implements two main methods to generate *spatial predictors* from the distance matrix of the data points: